eliaskosunen/scnlib/docs/pages/migration-2-0.md

 // result->value() == [123, 456]
 \endcode

-\section ignore-getline `scn::ignore` and `scn::getline` removed
+\section m2-ignore-getline scn::ignore and scn::getline removed

 In v2, `scn::ignore` can be replaced with simple range operations, like `scn::ranges::views::drop_while`.

 `scn::getline` can be replaced with `scn::scan<std::string>(..., "{:[^\n]}")`.

-\section encoding Encoding is always Unicode
+\section m2-encoding Encoding is always Unicode

 In v1, when scanning in non-localized mode, the input was assumed to be Unicode (UTF-8, UTF-16, or UTF-32, based on the character type), and whatever the locale specified in localized mode.
 Because of the limited character encoding handling support provided by the standard library, this was buggy.

-In v2, all input is assumed to be Unicode, despite what has been set in a possibly supplied locale.
+In v2, all inputs are assumed to be Unicode, despite what has been set in a possibly supplied locale.